the-overdriven/tibiascape-wiki/README.md

 ## Since there is no Ab'Dendriel, where is Olrik NPC?
 (Postman quest)
 - house south/west from Ab'dendriel

+## How do I sell a house?
+- with command !sellhouse

 ## How long does red skull last?
 - frag count x 24h